-Our underlying General Insurance result for the year is a loss before Mutual Bonus of \$89m (2020: \$109m profit) in the U.K.
+Our underlying General Insurance result for the year is a loss before Mutual Bonus of £167m (2021: £89m loss) in the U.K.

-The underwriting loss of £89m reflects adverse economic and inflationary conditions, resulting from Brexit and Coronavirus, alongside weather events
+The underwriting loss of £167m reflects adverse economic and inflationary conditions, resulting from the geo-political landscape , alongside weather events.

-The combination of continued strong persistency and premium growth has helped to mitigate the impact of the claims experience with a resulting COR of 105.4% (2020: 93.1%).
-Across a 10 year rolling period we remain within the 98% target, with this result continuing to reflect our strategy to write profitable and sustainable business whilst offering outstanding levels of customer service and our ability to adapt to a continually changing environment.
+The combination of higher average premiums due to inflation and the continued resilience of persistency has helped to mitigate some of the impact of the weather and inflation impacts on claims, with a resulting COR of 109.3% (2021: 105.4%).
+Weather is priced for over the long term and whilst 2022 has seen a higher level of weather claims, leading to an impact on the COR result, the average claims experience over the last 5 years remains within expected levels.
+Across a 10-year rolling period we remain within the 98% target, with this result continuing to reflect our strategy to write profitable and sustainable business whilst offering outstanding levels of customer service and our ability to adapt to a continually changing environment.
 All of this underpins our commitment to provide savings in renewal premiums to our loyal customers through the form of Mutual Bonus.

-Further information can be found in the Business Review section of the Report and Accounts 2021.
+Further information can be found in the Business Review section of the Report and Accounts 2022.